sony/nmos-cpp/Documents/Dependencies.md

      sudo make install
      cd ..
      ```
-   - Some CMake modules derived from third-party sources are included in the [third_party/cmake](../Development/third_party/cmake) directory
+   - Some CMake modules derived from third-party sources are supplied in the [third_party/cmake](../Development/third_party/cmake) directory

 ### Conan